Kiannnnnnnnnnn/DSAV/README.md

   1) Open a UEFN project
   2) Create a new Verse file and name it "matrices.verse"
   3) Paste the code from the following snippet into the file: https://dev.epicgames.com/community/snippets/bO9r/fortnite-matrices
-  4) Create another Verse file and name it "dsav.verse"
-  5) Paste the code from [dsav.verse](dsav.verse) on the file
+  4) Add the file [dsav.verse](dsav.verse) in the Verse directory
-  6) Navigate back to the UEFN project window and press "Build Verse Code" under the Verse tab at the top.
+  5) Navigate back to the UEFN project window and press "Build Verse Code" under the Verse tab at the top.

+## Inquiries:

+Please feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/kian-sadeghzadeh/) for:
+- Questions
+- Feedback
+- Ideas to collaborate
+- Awesome work you've done using this project